Skip to content

 Prevalent fraud types

 Altered bank statements are used to inflate savings or disguise irregular income patterns.
 Digital tools make it straightforward to edit PDF bank statements without obvious visual artefacts.
-Metadata analysis and format consistency checks can detect many of these alterations.

 Red flags to watch for

-Automating document verification for estate agents
+Automating document verification for real estate agents

 Manual document checks are time-consuming and inconsistent.
-An experienced agent may spend 20-30 minutes per applicant, and human reviewers catch only 40-60% of sophisticated forgeries.
+An experienced agent may spend 20โ€“30 minutes per applicant, and human reviewers catch only 40โ€“60% of sophisticated forgeries.
 Automated verification addresses both problems.

 Workflow benefits